Syed-A-Naqvi/vision_pong/docs/hand_detection.md

 ## Overview

 The hand detection system uses a fine-tuned YOLO11n model to detect hands in webcam frames.
-Detected hand positions are normalized and passed to the game engine to control paddle movement.
+Detected hand positions are normalized in the y-axis and passed to the game engine to control paddle movement.

 ---